Noroff-FEU-Assignments/cross-course-project-Kinga89/README.md

 </div>

 <h2>Description</h2>
-This is an e-commerce site for an online shop selling men's and women’s rain jackets.
+<p>This is an e-commerce site for an online shop selling men's and women’s rain jackets.
-It was created for a course assignment with given logo.
+List of jackets is created with the help of Wordpress It was created for a course assignment with given logo.
 All other resources, like images have been found through free online photo databases.
+Contact form includes input validation that checks if the pattern matches with defined regular expression.</p>

 <h3>Site architecture</h3>
 <ul>